pminina01/readthedocs/How-to-write-a-custom-target-or-layout-renderer.md

 ##Extending NLog
 There could be various reasons why you would like to extend NLog.
 For example: If you want to write your log messages to a non-standard output or when you need a protocol which is not supported by NLog, you need to write a custom Target.
 If you use your own `${}` macro's, then a custom layout renderer is a good idea.

-This tutorials describes creating custom targets and custom layout renderers.
+This tutorial describes creating custom targets and custom layout renderers.
 But it's also possible to create custom Layouts and custom conditions (for filtering) - see [overhere](https://github.com/NLog/NLog/wiki/Conditions#extensibility).

 ##How to write a custom target?
 It’s really easy.
 Create a class that inherits from `NLog.Targets.TargetWithLayout` and override the `Write()` method.
 In the body of the method invoke `this.Layout.Render()` to get the message text, then send the text to the destination media.